 File South Carolina Income Taxes

 State tax returns, using Form SC 1040, are prepared after federal tax returns are filed.
 Additional forms and schedules will depend on the tax filer's status.
-The deadline for filing the forms and paying the tax due is April 15 although an automatic extension can be obtained by submitting Form SC 4868 to extend the due date for the returns to October 15.
-For those who have already obtained a tax extension for filing their federal returns, a copy of the federal extension attached to the South Carolina tax returns when submitted will suffice.
-Any taxes due will be deemed late after the original deadline and may be subject to penalties.
+The deadline for filing the forms and paying the tax due is April 15 although an automatic extension can be obtained by submitting Form SC-4868 or logging on to the South Carolina Department of Revenue’s MyDORWAY online portal to extend the due date for the returns to October 15.

 A significant feature of the SC tax code is the exclusion of Social Security benefits or income from railroad retirement plans from state taxes.
 Special exemptions of retirees and seniors include am annual deduction of up to $3,000 for income received from qualified retirement plans drawn before the age of 65.
-This deduction is raised to $15,000 after the age of 65, and it covers all income sources at this point.
+This deduction is raised to $10,000 after the age of 65, and it covers all income sources at this point.

 Department of Revenue's ePAY System

 This online system allows the taxpayer to make payments for certain SC taxes including Estimated Quarterly Taxes.
-For more information about where to pay go to the Department of Revenue's website and search for DOREPAY.
+For more information about where to pay go to the Department of Revenue's website and search for MyDORWAY.

 5% Penalties